skip to Main Content

 Chongjia Chen, MD

-Alanna graduated in May 2021 from Hamilton College where she majored in Neuroscience.
-She is an AERD clinical research coordinator and planning to go to PA school in the future.
-In her free time, she enjoys going for runs and taking her dog for walks.
+Rose graduated in May 2023 from Hamilton College where she majored in Biology.
+She is a clinical research coordinator in the Division of Allergy and Clinical Immunology and is planning to go to medical school in the future.
+In her free time, she enjoys singing and trying new food spots with friends and family.

-Tessa graduated in May 2021 from Hamilton College where she double majored in Biochemistry/Molecular Biology and Hispanic Studies.
-She is an AERD clinical research coordinator and planning to go to medical school in the future.
-In her free time, she enjoys spending time with her friends and playing lacrosse.
+Laura graduated in May 2023 from Hamilton College where she majored in Neuroscience.
+She is a clinical research coordinator in the Division of Allergy and Clinical Immunology, and plans to go to medical school in the future.
+In her free time, she enjoys music and spending time with her friends

 Laura Cho